rochards/rochards/README.md

 <br/>
 <br/>

-Obrigado ao [codeSTACKr] e ao [anuraghazra] pelas dicas de customização desta página.
+Special thanks to [codeSTACKr] and [anuraghazra] for how customizing this page.

 ---